SecretestSquirrel/BitcoinPrivacyGuide/scrutinise.md

   ***

-Now you have obtained, secured, segregated and labelled your bitcoin in a wallet backed by your own node, lets [separate it](https://bitcoinprivacy.guide/separate.html) from its past.
+Now that you have obtained, secured, segregated and labeled your bitcoin in a wallet backed by your own node, lets [separate it](https://bitcoinprivacy.guide/separate.html) from its past.